 Getting accepted into medical school is a dream come true for future physicians, but the journey can be challenging.
 But how difficult is it to get into med school?
 Over half of med school applicants fail to matriculate into any MD program they apply to.

 But don’t be discouraged.
 With the right attitude, diligence, and preparation, you can face any challenge head-on.
 With this step-by-step guide on how to get into med school, you’ll learn everything you need to know.

-This may seem obvious, but the first step to getting into medical school is to seriously consider why you want to attend.
-It’s important to think about this now in specific terms so you can speak knowledgeably and confidently about your decision.
+This may seem obvious, but the first step to medical school is to consider why you want to attend.
+It’s important to think about the specifics now so you can speak knowledgeably and confidently about your decision.

-Here is how a strong answer to why you want to attend medical school is structured:
+Here’s how a strong answer to why you want to attend medical school is structured:

 Think about it this way—wouldn’t it be boring if every single med school applicant chose biology as their major?
 Diversity in your background is highly sought after, so be comfortable in your decision to major in something that may be off the beaten path.